-Even the best intentions to exercise can be overridden with dozens of excuses.
-"I have to work," or, "It's too cold outside," or, "The gym is too far away."
-It's amazing how many ways you can talk yourself out of working out.
+It's easy to talk yourself out of working out.
+Even the best intentions to exercise can be overridden with excuses.
+“I’m too tired,” or "I have to work," or "It's too cold outside."
 What you need is motivation to turn inspiration into perspiration.

-Whenever you're tempted to quit your fitness program, use these motivational tips to get yourself back on track:
+Use these motivational tips to keep yourself on track:

 1. Learn to love it. .
 Studies show that people who are externally motivated -- that is, they're working out just to drop 10 pounds or shrink their beer belly into a six-pack -- don't stick with it.
 Those who are internally motivated -- meaning they exercise because they love it -- are the ones who stay in it for the long run.